top of page

 2. Padding: To give sufficient padding so the chalice and other vessels do not go ‘clunk’ when the priest and acolytes set them down.

-Over my many years, I have watched and seen how this tradition works – not very well.
-The way it’s been done has been to stack 3 fair linens on top of each other.
-The first negative aspect is that it’s very expensive – both in time spent and in cost.
-This is especially true of a large or shaped altar.
 I worked with a customer whose altar was 5 feet in diameter.
-She made two sets of 3 linens each.
+She made two sets of three linens each.
 She pulled all the furniture out of her guest room and worked these linens on her knees, on the floor.
-6 of them!
-(I’ll tell you the rest too: She ironed these 5 foot diameter linens.
-She covered the interior of her station wagon with sheets, ironed the linens one at a time, laid each one carefully in her station wagon, drove the linen to the church, put it on the altar and went back for the next one.
+Six of them!
+Then she ironed these five foot diameter linens, one at a time, covered the interior of her station wagon with sheets, laid each one carefully in the back, drove the linen to the church, put it on the altar, and went back for the next one.
 While I don’t remember how much these linens cost in money spent, I’m deeply saddened by the time spent by this good and faithful servant.
-I pray that there will be someone else to take up this ministry when she is no longer able.)
+I pray that there will be someone else to take up this ministry when she is no longer able.

 I know of one priest who handled the three layers of linen by using old fair linens – worn and stained – as under-cloths.
 While it worked, this method of achieving both absorbency and padding offends my Altar Guild sensitivities.
 Hence, heavy-weight linen.

-This heavy-weight linen exceeds the traditional parameters: My regular linen weighs 4.4 ounces per square yard .
+This heavy-weight linen exceeds the traditional parameters: My regular linen weighs 4.4 ounces per square yard.
 This heavy-weight linen weighs 14.7 ounces per square yard – more than 3 times the weight of my regular linen and, therefore MORE THAN 3 TIMES AS ABSORBENT.
 My regular linen contains 144 threads per square inch (counted both ways).
 The heavy-weight linen contains 40 threads per square inch.
 This heavy-weight linen is lofty, thick and makes excellent padding!
-The heavy-weight linen is 100% linen.
+Because of its thickness, it requires different management.
+Hemmed edges would be too thick; best to bind the edges with double-fold bias tape.
+The edges need to be secured against fraying by either zig-zagging or serging – as deeply as possible.
+It may be preshrunk or by working from shrinkage factors.

 bottom of page